T. R. Venkatarama Sastri

 Thiruvalangadu Raju Venkatarama Sastri CIE (6 February 1874 – 2 July 1953) was an Indian lawyer and politician who served as the Advocate-General for Madras Presidency from 1924 to 1928.
 He was also known as T.R.V.Sastri.

 Early life

 Venkatarama Sastri was born on 6 February 1874 in Mayavaram (now known as Mayiladuthurai).
-His father, Thiruvalangadi Raju Sastri was a Sanskrit scholar.
+His father, Thiruvalangadu Raju Sastri was a Sanskrit scholar.
 Venkatarama Sastri studied at the Municipal High School at Mayavaram, graduated from the Government College at Kumbakonam in 1894, received his B.L degree from the Law College at Madras in 1898 and enrolled in the Madras Court in April 1899 working initially as an apprentice under Sir P.S.
 Sivaswamy Aiyar.

 Career

 On completion of his studies, Sastri enrolled as a lawyer in 1899 and rose to become the Advocate-General of Madras Presidency in 1924 succeeding Sir C. P. Ramaswami Iyer.

 Venkatarama Sastri was also the President of the National Liberal Federation of India which in 1945 suggested the formation of a central government represented by all major political parties of India with provisions for minority representation.

 T.R.
 Venkatarama Sastri also drafted the RSS constitution, helped lift the ban on Rashtriya Swayamsevak Sangh (RSS) and facilitated the release of M.S.Golwalker.
 He was a RSS sympathiser and a personal friend of Golwalkar.